-The first year the School was called the Grace Church Kindergarten and started with just one class in the basement of the Grace Methodist Church on Skinker and Waterman.
-The second year it was called the Hosmer Hall Kindergarten and Primary and located in a store on Delmar.
+The school was originally called the Grace Church Kindergarten and started with just one class in the basement of the Grace Methodist Church on Skinker and Waterman.
+In its second year, it was called the Hosmer Hall Kindergarten and Primary and was located in a store on Delmar.

 In 1916, a four-room building was erected on DeMun Avenue in Clayton and the name Community School was chosen.
 Also, a formal parents association was organized.
 In 1919, a wing was added and more land was purchased.
 In 1920, a large central room and additional classrooms were built.

 In 1931, 16 acres of land were acquired on Lay Road in Ladue and what is now the South Wing was built in order to accommodate a kindergarten, first grade, and second grade.
 This structure was built to look like an English country house so it could be resold as a home if necessary.
 In 1932, a second building (the current North Wing) was built for grades 3 through 6.

 In 1943, the two schools began to unify and in 1948, the “City School” was sold, and the “Country School” on Lay Road was completed with more classrooms, a kitchen, and a central assembly room.